California State University, San Bernardino: Palm Desert Campus

-Opened in 1986, the California State University, San Bernardino Palm Desert Campus in Palm Desert, California hosts upper-division undergraduate and graduate students.
-Many of them come from the Coachella Valley and Joshua Tree areas.
-Since its inception, the Palm Desert Campus has maintained a close relationship with the nearby College of the Desert.
-The majority of Palm Desert Campus undergraduate students have transferred from College of the Desert through a dual admissions program.
+Opened in 1986, the California State University, San Bernardino Palm Desert Campus in Palm Desert, California is a four-year college offering undergraduate and graduate degrees.

-A health sciences building for the four-year nursing program opened on the Palm Desert Campus in October 2008.

-The Palm Desert Campus was built entirely with private funds.
+The Palm Desert Campus was initially built entirely with private funds.
 This public-private partnership was featured in a front-page story in the Sunday, August 3, 2003, edition of the New York Times.
+Its first state-funded building, the Student Success Center, is currently under construction (2025-2027).
+When completed, its 48,000 gross square feet will include a robust collection of student services (including the library).

+Its highlighted list of programs include Hospitality Management, Cybersecurity, Entrepreneurship, Social Work, Kinesiology, and Child Development.
+Hospitality Management was developed specifically for the PDC.

 Murillo Family Observatory

 The Murillo Family Observatory is a teaching and research observatory at CSUSB, located on Badger Hill on the northern portion of campus.
 It is the newest research observatory in the Inland Empire and in the California State University system.
 The observatory consists of two telescopes which are used for research and teaching; a 20-inch Ritchey-Chretien and a 17-inch Corrected Dall-Kirkham Astrograph.
 It serves as both an academic and community resource, with public viewing nights and special astronomy events for the community.